gitter-badger/upm-proposals/README.md

 # upm-proposals
-Contains proposals for upm-server and upm
+Contains proposals for upm-server and upm.
+Proposals provide a more structured way of proposing new features, fixes, enhancements et al than issues do.
+All proposals are stored as files, and if a proposal is added to this repo (through a pull request), it counts as accepted.
+Also a nicer way to log all changes made.

 # Creating proposals
 1. Fork this repo